learn-something-new/learn-something-new.github.io/README.md

 In this suite of documents we discuss functional programming: What it looks like, how it works, and what it's good for.
 We try to do this from a practical-but-fun perspective, showing examples of functional programming in conventional languages, and (most importantly) how functional programming can complement object-oriented programming.

 ## [Go Data Structures](https://github.com/learn-something-new/go-data-structures)

+A collection of Go code for me to re-learn data structures including:

++ Stacks - Fixed size structure with push and pop methods, following the FILO rule (first in, last out)
++ Queues - Fixed size structure with add and del methods, following the FIFO rule (first in, first out)
++ Linked Lists - Non-fixed (only restricted by avaliable memory) data structure with add and del methods.
+Each item or 'node' in the list contains a pointer to the next item in the list.
+Their is no first or last out rule that applies to this list as it allows the removal of any item in any order.
++ Doubly Linked Lists - Non-fixed (only restricted by avaliable memory) data structure with add and del methods.
+Each item or 'node' in the list contains a pointer to the next item in the list as well the previous.
+Their is no first or last out rule that applies to this list as it allows the removal of any item in any order.

 ## [Go Slices](https://github.com/learn-something-new/go-slices)

 In Go, slices are the most common way of dealing with sequences of data.
 Slices are an abstraction of the array type in Go.
 In this topic I provide a basic example of slices and how you can start using them.